DemocracyApps/storyflows/documentation/flow.md

 # Flow

-A StoryFlows flow is a collection of _sequences_ that are connected at branch points (although sequences may be dynamically connected as well through the use of [__JUMP__](cards.md) commands in a StoryFlow card control).
+A StoryFlows flow is a collection of _sequences_ that are connected by branches and jumps.

 _Sequences_ define linear flows of content, with individual items of the sequence designated _steps_.
-Each step has a unique ID.
-The ID of the first step of a sequence doubles as the ID of that sequence.
+Each step has a unique ID, as does each sequence.

 A sequence step contains the following information:
 * ID